vttakase/vttakase/README.md

 - I'm a DnD 5e player (Also playing Baldur's Gate 3);

-You can find me at https://www.linkedin.com/in/takeotakase/ You can see what I'm learning at my blog: https://vtdev.tk
+You can find me at https://www.linkedin.com/in/takeotakase/

+You can see what I'm studying at my blog: https://vtdev.tk